Kevin Blatt

-Kevin Blatt, "KB" is an American fixer known for promoting the Paris Hilton sex tape 1 Night in Paris in 2003.
+Kevin Blatt is an American fixer known for promoting the Paris Hilton sex tape 1 Night in Paris in 2003.

 Work

 Kevin Blatt was born in Cleveland, Ohio to a Jewish family, he worked in the online adult entertainment industry as a marketing and public relations specialist for 22 years.
-He has worked with some of companies in that market space like Mindgeek (Pornhub), Vivid Video, macandbumble.com and Red Light District Video.
+He has worked with companies in that market space such as Mindgeek (Pornhub), Vivid Video, macandbumble.com and Red Light District Video.

 Film and radio

-Blatt featured in the theatrically released 2006 documentary “American Cannibal: The Road to Reality.”

-Blatt is also featured in Amazon Studio's 2019 documentary, “Generation Wealth.”
+Blatt featured in the theatrically released 2006 documentary American Cannibal: The Road to Reality.
+He is also featured in Amazon Studio's 2019 documentary Generation Wealth.

-Blatt has appeared on The Howard Stern Show, Access Hollywood, Entertainment Tonight, in The Wall Street Journal, The New York Times, Rolling Stone, Vice, CNN, ABC.com, ABC News 20/20, Wired, MSNBC, Dr. Phil, Your Mom's House, The Obermann Report, and NY Post.
-Kevin also featured as a regular guest on the AXS TV show “Top Ten Revealed” with Katie Daryl.
-He is also featured on VICE TV's "Dark Side of the 2000's" TMZ: Gone Wild.
+Blatt has appeared on The Howard Stern Show, Access Hollywood, Dr. Phil, Entertainment Tonight and the podcast Your Mom's House; and in The Wall Street Journal, The New York Times, Rolling Stone, Vice, CNN, ABC.com, Wired, MSNBC, and New York Post.
+Kevin also featured as a regular guest on the AXS TV show Top Ten Revealed with Katie Daryl.
+He is also featured on VICE TV's Dark Side of the 2000s, in the episode “TMZ: Gone Wild”.